Sanchay117/AngryBirds/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+## Running The Game

+To run this project first pull this repo and then navigate to the project folder and then type the following command in your terminal.<br>
+`./gradlew lwjgl3:run`

+### Credits

+Sanchay Singh: 2023478<br>
+Abhinav Kashyap: 2023022